Shihlin Paper Mill: Republic of China

-After the handover of Taiwan from Japan to the Republic of China, the government took over the paper mill with the other four mills around Taiwan.
+After the retreat of the Republic of China to Taiwan, the government took over the paper mill with the other four mills around Taiwan.
 They merged them into the Taiwan Paper Corporation which then became a state-owned enterprise under the Ministry of Economic Affairs.
 At the end of 1954, the corporation was privatized and renamed Taiwan Paper Co., Ltd.; subsequently, the mill was renamed Shihlin Mill of Taiwan Paper Co., Ltd. In 1954, Taiwan Paper Corporation was divided into several parts and managed separately; the Shihlin Mill was acquired by the private sector.
 In 1959, the mill was renamed Shihlin Paper Co., Ltd. In 1998, in order to accommodate the expansion of urban development throughout Shilin, the production center of the mill was moved to Taoyuan County.
 In 2003, the mill and its related lands and buildings were transferred to its subsidiary, Sunshine Shihlin Development Co., Ltd. for redevelopment.